Embassy of Russia, Ottawa

 The Embassy of Russia in Canada is the Russian embassy in Ottawa, Ontario, Canada, located at 285 Charlotte Street, at the eastern terminus of Laurier Avenue, built by W.E.
 Noffke.
-To the south it looks out on Strathcona Park while to the east it looks out on the Rideau River.
+It looks out on Strathcona Park to the south, while to the east, it looks out on the Rideau River.
 Russia also maintains consulates in Toronto and Montreal.

 History

 The site was originally given to the Soviet Union in 1942 and was contained in a large manor that had formerly belonged to J. Fred Booth, son of lumber baron J.R.
 Booth.
 This manor had been the site of the marriage of Fred Booth's daughter Lois to Prince Erik of Denmark, son of Prince Valdemar of Denmark.
 The building was expropriated by the government during the Second World War for use by the Royal Canadian Navy, but was instead handed over to the Soviets to house their growing legation.
 It was in this building that Igor Gouzenko worked and from where he removed documents before defecting in 1945.

 On January 1, 1956, a fire broke out on the third floor of the embassy.
 Embassy employees tried to put it out themselves and did not call the fire department.
 They were unsuccessful and neighbours soon noticed smoke billowing from the building.
 When the fire department arrived the Soviets would not let them in, insisting they fight the fire from the sidewalk outside.
 Ottawa Mayor Charlotte Whitton arrived at the blaze and demanded the fire department be let in, and threatened to have the embassy staff arrested.
 The dispute between the mayor and the ambassador was mediated by cabinet minister Paul Martin, who had also come to the scene.
-Eventually, the fire fighters were allowed in, but only after the Soviets had removed large numbers of sensitive documents and equipment.
+Eventually, the firefighters were allowed in, but only after the Soviets had removed large numbers of sensitive documents and equipment.
 It was too late, however, and the building was gutted.

 The remains of the manor were demolished and the current stark Classic Soviet style building was erected in its place.
 After the fire the embassy was relocated to 24 Blackburn Avenue, which housed the office of the Soviet commercial counsellor.
 The RCMP, then in charge of Canadian security service and in cooperation with MI5, infiltrated the construction site in an attempt to bug the building in an operation that was known as Operation Dew Worm.

-With the fall of the Soviet Union the building became the Russian embassy.
-The massive bust of Lenin was removed from the lobby and soon after the building's exterior was modified to make it less imposing.
+With the fall of the Soviet Union, the building became the Russian embassy.
+The massive bust of Vladimir Lenin was removed from the lobby, and soon after the building's exterior was modified to make it less imposing.

 In November 2022, the Russian Embassy got into a Twitter battle with three Canadian gay cabinet ministers over a 2022 Russian LGBTQ law.
 The Russian ambassador has claimed that Russia does not interfere in internal Canadian affairs.